Daniel Jolliffe: Control Panels

 Jolliffe's 2019 work, Control Panels dealt with the confluence of human perception and knowledge making.
 The installation incorporated an array of custom-built control panels fitted with dials, buttons and switches of uncertain purpose.
 Jolliffe states that: "Control Panels is a set of non-functional interfaces...designed to be very attractive to the viewer; you really want to touch them and turn the dials.
 This is the crux of the work: to show how attractive technological interfaces draw you in and make you lose track of who you are and your emotions."
 The work highlights absurdity within technology especially when real human emotions are part of the interface.

 Shift

 Jolliffe's interactive work, Shift, from 1997, deployed two small technological objects, a bowl and a small platform on wheels.
 Participants step onto the platform, and are able to transmit their movements through a radio system hidden within the platform, to the bowl across the room, thus controlling its movement.

 Public art

 Jolliffe's interactive public "speech sculpture", One Free Minute, was exhibited at La Biennale de Montréal in 2009, after being presented in 2006 at the World Urban Festival.
 The premise of the piece is the question, "What would you say given one free minute of anonymous public speech?"
 The artist found that many people carefully considered the content of their one-minute speech in a public space.

+Collections

+Jolliffe's work Perfect View (2016), is held in the permanent collection of Zebrastraat Vaste Kunstcollectie, Stichting Liedts-Messen, Ghent, Belgium.